IAHispano/Applio-Docs/guides/Audio/UVR.md

 # UVR Guide

-How to Separate the Vocals and the Instrumental of songs with UVR locally
+How to Separate the Vocals and the Instrumental of songs with UVR.

++++ Local
 1. **Download** and **install** [Ultimate Vocal Remover](https://github.com/Anjok07/ultimatevocalremovergui/releases/tag/v5.6).

 !!!info Info